maizeatlas/saegus/src/docs/user_guide/population_from_raw_data.rst

     [ 44445.
 10. 89.77 ]]

 The :mod:`collections` allows us to easily obtain the genomic structure from the genetic map.
-We will count how many loci are on each chromosome by using the :class:`Counter` from :mod:`collections`.
+We will count how many loci are on each chromosome by using a :class:`Counter` from :mod:`collections`.

 .. code-block:: python